shyam-king/nodejs-sql-query-builder/docs/reference.md

 the class

 * `sql`: *sync-mysql*<br>
   This property refers to the `sync-mysql` reference that the class uses.
-This property can be used to run raw queries when the Query class may seem insufficent.
+This property can be used to run raw queries when the Query class may seem insufficent. [sync-mysql package details](https://www.npmjs.com/package/sync-mysql)

 ### Methods
 > This lists only the methods that are "useful" the class may have other methods as well which are used for logics within